 A late pregnancy scan may be recommended where there is a medical indication, such as diabetes or heart disease, concerns about growth, or for women who have had complications during their current or previous pregnancies.
 This late pregnancy scan is sometimes requested by women who feel the baby moving less than usual or have experienced unusal abdomen pains or any bleeding.

-You'll meet either our specialist prenatal sonographer or our doctor who specialises in prenatal diagnosis.
+What to expect You'll meet either our specialist prenatal sonographer or our doctor who specialises in prenatal diagnosis.
 The actual scan will take around 30-40 minutes and during this time you'll be able to see the 3D and 4D images of your baby onscreen.

 In addition to performing an ultrasound scan your sonographer will carry out a Doppler scan.
 Doppler is a technique used to measure placental blood flow and helps us to assess your baby's growth.
 Each baby is unique and your baby's measurements during this scan will be considered in the context provided by previous measurements.